dmolinagarcia/SBC6526/README.md

 ### Unreleased

+* Nothing

+### v2.0.2 12-01-2022

 * Minor fixes to routing
 * Right VCC hole was slightly offset.
 Fixed
 * Removed /CE from arduino to RAM.
 As RAMCE pulses with PHI, it's not necessary, and we leave /CE tied to GND.
 * Fixed RAM footprint, as it was too wide.
 Improved routing.
 * Added current limiting resistor to LCD Contrast
+* Bootstrap and Firmware published.
+Not completed, but working.

 ### v2.0.1 29-12-2021